Deep Learning Alternatives of the Kolmogorov Superposition Theorem: Introduction

 The KST's strength in approximating functions aligns well with problems in scientific computing and partial differential equation (PDE) simulation, where we often encounter functions representing physical fields (e.g., velocity, temperature, pressure) that live in low-dimensional domains.
 Physics-Informed Neural Networks (PINNs) \citep{raissi_pinns-2019,wang2023expert-pinns} have emerged as a popular deep learning framework for such problems, offering a unique approach to learning latent functions without direct measurements by minimizing PDE residuals.
 By exploiting the KST, KANs offer a mathematically grounded approach to function approximation, sparking new research and development in the area of neural networks for numerically solving PDEs.

-Despite its mathematical elegance, the original formulation of the KST is not necessarily well-suited for many practical applications, including PINNs \citet{SHUKLA2024117290, yu2024kanmlpfairercomparison}.
-The limitations involved in implementing the univariate functions required by the theorem can be cumbersome, especially when dealing with real-world problems.
-As a result, alternative formulations and modifications of KST may be better equipped to address the challenges faced in modern approximation tasks, motivating ongoing research into more adaptable and scalable methods.
+Despite its mathematical elegance, the original KST formulation is often impractical for real-world applications like PINNs, as the implementation of its univariate functions can be cumbersome \citet{SHUKLA2024117290, yu2024kanmlpfairercomparison}.
+As a result, alternative formulations of the KST may be better equipped to address the challenges faced in modern approximation tasks, motivating ongoing research into more adaptable and scalable methods.

-Alternative formulations of KST, which we will collectively refer to as \textbf{Superposition Theorems}, offer greater flexibility and more robust guarantees, making them better suited for modern deep learning applications, particularly in scientific computing.
+Alternative formulations of KST, which we will collectively refer to as \textbf{Superposition Theorems}, offer greater flexibility and more robust guarantees, making them better suited for modern deep learning applications, particularly scientific computing.
 These variants relax some of the original theorem's constraints, enabling more efficient computation and training of neural networks.
-By allowing for different types of function decompositions or less restrictive conditions, Superposition Theorems open up new possibilities for designing deep learning architectures that can improve performance and scalability in challenging settings like PINNs.
+Superposition Theorems open up new possibilities for designing deep learning architectures that can improve performance and scalability in challenging settings like PINNs.